-Five route paths were evaluated for glare impacts from the Project: Highway 41, Range Road 42, Township Road 130, Township Road 124, and Route 1 within approximately 800m of the Project.
+Five route paths were evaluated for glare impacts from the Project: Highway 41, Range Road 42, Range Road 44, Township Road 124, and Township Road 130 within approximately 800m of the Project.
+Highway 41 is outside the required 800m assessment zone but was included in the analysis to be consistent with the previous assessments.
 Figure 5-2 shows the routes in relation to the Project.